Johnny Bright: Legacy

-Despite irrefutable evidence of the incident, Oklahoma A&M officials denied anything had happened.
+Despite the evidence of the incident, Oklahoma A&M officials denied anything had happened.
 Indeed, Oklahoma A&M/State refused to make any further official comment on the incident for over half a century.
 This was the case even when Drake's former dean of men, Robert B. Kamm, became president of OSU in 1966; years later, he said that the determination to gloss over the affair was so strong that he knew he could not even discuss it.
 Finally, on September 28, 2005, Oklahoma State President David J. Schmidly wrote a letter to Drake President David Maxwell at Maxwell's request formally apologizing for the incident, calling it "an ugly mark on Oklahoma State University and college football."
 The apology came twenty-two years after Bright's death.

 In February 2006, the football field at Drake Stadium, in Des Moines, Iowa, was named in Bright's honor.

 In September 2010, Johnny Bright School, a kindergarten through grade 9 school, was named in Bright's honour, and opened in the Rutherford neighbourhood of Edmonton.
 The school was officially opened on September 15 by representatives of the school district and Alberta Education Minister Dave Hancock, and included tributes from Bright's family, several dignitaries, and former colleagues of Bright from his both his athletic and educational careers.

-On September 1, 2020, Drake University announced the opening of a two year college at the university named the John Dee Bright College.
+On September 1, 2020, Drake University announced the opening of a two-year college at the university named the John Dee Bright College.